ibm-cloud-docs/openwhisk/openwhisk_actions.md

   ```
   {: pre}

 Finally, the bundle file that is built by `webpack` doesn't support binary dependencies but rather JavaScript dependencies.
-So Action invocations will fail if the bundle depends on binary dependencies, because this is not included with the file `bundle.js`.
+So action invocations will fail if the bundle depends on binary dependencies, because this is not included with the file `bundle.js`.

-## Creating Action sequences
+## Creating action sequences
 {: #openwhisk_create_action_sequence}

-You can create an Action that chains together a sequence of Actions.
+You can create an action that chains together a sequence of actions.

-Several utility Actions are provided in a package that is called `/whisk.system/utils` that you can use to create your first sequence.
-You can learn more about packages in the [Packages](./openwhisk_packages.html) section.
+Several utility actions are provided in a package that is called `/whisk.system/utils` that you can use to create your first sequence.
+You can learn more about packages in the [packages](./openwhisk_packages.html) section.

-1. Display the Actions in the `/whisk.system/utils` package.
+1. Display the actions in the `/whisk.system/utils` package.
   ```
   ibmcloud wsk package get --summary /whisk.system/utils
   ```
   {: pre}

-  **Output:**
+  Example output:
   ```
   package /whisk.system/utils: Building blocks that format and assemble data action /whisk.system/utils/head: Extract prefix of an array